ibrahimansari/cs160bankingapp-client/README.txt

 npm start on console in frontend directory

 npm run dev on console in backend directory
-- note make sure port is set to localhost:5000
+- note make sure port is set to localhost:5000 for local running

+for heroku